Baby Names

 Girls Names: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

-Name Meaning Derivations Origin
+Name Meaning Pronunciation Derivations Origin

 Saabir Patient Arabic